Your water service connection responsibilities

 Your property connects to our wastewater mains.
 It’s an offence to connect private plumbing work to our connection point without approval.
 Health risks can occur when correct precautions aren’t taken.

-Flushing the wrong items down toilets and sinks can cause blockages.
-This damages your home and our wastewater system.
+- Not flushing the wrong items down toilets and sinks.
+This can cause blockages that damage your home and our wastewater system.

 Do you receive drainage services?